Skip to main content

 Profiles

-Profiles are named browser routing configs.
-In practice:
+Profiles are named browser routing configs:

 • user: controls your existing signed-in Chrome session via Chrome DevTools MCP.